We are open - safety is our top priority!

 5 Tips for Dealing with a Dental Emergency

 Pain is a signal that something is wrong.
 Damage to your teeth and gums are serious and should not be ignored.
 Even if you think you are tough enough to live with the pain, the problem doesn’t simply disappear.
 Find an emergency dentist or call your dentist in Indiana.
 Most dentists build time into their schedules to accommodate a dental emergency.
-If you are worried about visiting an emergency dentist due to financial concerns, ask about a payment plan or find an affordable dentist who offers payment options.
+If you are worried about visiting an emergency dentist due to financial concerns, ask about a payment option or find an affordable dentist who offers payment options.
 Whatever you do, don’t let the problem go untreated, since a dental emergency can lead to more serious issues or more expensive dental care procedures in the future.

 There are precautions you can take to avoid accident and injury to your teeth, including wearing a mouthguard during participation in sports or recreational activities that may put your teeth, lips, cheeks, and tongue at risk.
 Avoid popcorn kernels, hard candy, and chewing ice, as these can easily crack a tooth.
 Don’t use your teeth to break tape, tags, or other random items—use scissors instead.
 Sometimes, no matter how many precautions you take, a dental emergency happens.
 Here’s a brief summary of what to do for some common dental problems in addition to calling an emergency dentist in Indiana as soon as possible.

 1. Toothaches.
 If your tooth aches, try rinsing your mouth with warm water and carefully use dental floss to remove food that may be stuck between teeth.
 If swelling has occurred, apply cold on the outside of your mouth or cheek and take pain medicine to reduce discomfort.